SteelCompendium/compendium/docs/Rules/Chapters/Ancestries.md

 #### Last Names and Bynames

-Most people living in Orden—and this is especially true of Vasloria live in villages.
+Most people living in Orden-and this is especially true of Vasloria live in villages.
 They do not have and do not use last names or family names.
 Everyone in the village knows who you mean when you refer to "William."
 Even if there's more than one William in the village, you can usually tell who someone's referring to from context.
 Sometimes folks prepend "our" to someone's name meaning: the one related to or otherwise concerned with me and my family.
 "Our William" for instance.

 If that's not enough, folks use another identifier known as a byname.
 If there were two boys in the village named Much, one of them might be called Much the Miller's Son, to distinguish them from the other lad.